Competitive advantages are the strengths and opportunities that you have over your competition.

 It includes all the factors that help you stand out from your competition.
 It is also the factor of seeing which your target audiences may decide to go with your product/service over your competitors.

-String branding is one of the strongest sustainable competitive advantages.
+Strong Branding is one of the strongest sustainable competitive advantages.
 A lot goes into making a brand like building customer relationships, quality service/product, time, and money.

 But when the company is identified as a brand in the market, it brings you a positional advantage.
 And at the same time, your sales become easier and wider.